 Everything about this city is laid back and pretty.
-Take time to wandering around downtown and check out the fabulous adobe buildings.
-Follow the amazing Margarita Trail as this is great way to spend time and the most fun I’ve ever had on a Monday.
+Take time to wander around downtown and check out the fabulous adobe buildings.
+Follow the amazing Margarita Trail as this is a great way to spend time and the most fun I’ve ever had on a Monday.
 Eat traditional huevos rancheros at Casa Chimayo or chill in the covered patio at Del Charro.
 Santa Fe is a historic city with a very Spanish feel.
 I got married here in 2016, so there’s a chance I might be a *touch* biased, but the reason we chose it for our wedding was exactly because of its charm.
 We loved spending the first days of our honeymoon taking in the sunset from the vantage point at the Cross of The Martyrs, and enjoying the fabulous crafts and artwork in the beautiful main square.
 This is one city that holds a very special place in my heart.

 For ideas and itineraries, visit the official city website.